Pink Skies Ahead: Plot

 In 1998 Los Angeles, Winona lives with her parents, has dropped out of college and works for her father as his secretary.
 Her relationship with her father Richard and mother Pamela isn't great.
-Winona’s best friends are Addy and Stephanie.
+Winona’s best friends are Addie and Stephanie.
 She also has a boyfriend, Frank.

-Winona goes out with Addy, Cameron (Addy's boyfriend), Stephanie, and Frank.
+Winona goes out with Addie, Cameron (Addie's boyfriend), Stephanie, and Frank.
 Frank leaves them to get food and doesn’t return.
 Upset, Winona considers being done with Frank.
 Later, they see a group of young men where Winona meets Ben.

 One day Winona visits her pediatrician Dr. Cotton due to pain in her armpit which had lasted for a month.
 Dr. Cotton does an examination of her and determines she may have an anxiety disorder and suggests she visit a therapist.
 Winona visits therapist, Dr. Monroe.
 During the session, Dr. Monroe asks her about her relationship with her mother which causes Winona to break down into tears.

 Winona begins dating Ben, and he invites her to his place where he lives with his roommate/ex-girlfriend Jen.
 They are hosting a party for Jen’s mom.
 Winona accidentally wishes Jen’s mom a happy birthday, which leads to everyone gasping and Ben having to explain to Winona that Jen’s mom had her cancer go into remission a year ago.
 Winona is humiliated and asks Ben to help sneak her out.

 Winona starts to attend group therapy sessions with Dr. Monroe and other people.
 She doesn’t feel that she needs to be there and sees it as a waste of time.

 Pamela and Richard plan to downsize.
 They ask Winona to move out and find her own place.
 She is annoyed but decides to start looking for her own place and a job.
 She applies to her favorite book store, as well as a clothing store.
 However, when she has to do an interview at the clothing store, Winona begins to suffer a panic attack.
 In a daze, she grabs lip gloss and applies it before collapsing.
 The interviewer calls Pamela to get Winona.
 Winona tells Stephanie about the panic attack, but she appears to have a callous attitude towards it.